awsdocs/aws-codecommit-user-guide/doc_source/temporary-access.md

 # Connecting to AWS CodeCommit repositories with rotating credentials<a name="temporary-access"></a>

 You can give users access to your AWS CodeCommit repositories without configuring IAM users for them or using an access key and secret key\.
 Instead of creating an IAM user, you can use existing identities from AWS Directory Service, your enterprise user directory, or a web identity provider\.
 These are known as *federated users*\.
 AWS assigns a role to a federated user when access is requested through an [identity provider](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_providers.html)\.
-For more information about federated users, see [Federated Users and Roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.
+For more information about federated users, see [Federated users and roles](https://docs.aws.amazon.com/IAM/latest/UserGuide/introduction_access-management.html#intro-access-roles) in the *IAM User Guide*\.
 You can also configure role\-based access for IAM users to access CodeCommit repositories in separate AWS accounts \(a technique known as *cross\-account access*\)\.
 For a walkthrough of configuring cross\-account access to a repository, see [Configure cross\-account access to an AWS CodeCommit repository using roles](cross-account.md)\.

 You can configure access for users who want or must authenticate through methods such as:
 + Security Assertion Markup Language \(SAML\)